 R16 Open Issues, Stage-3 review: R16 Input to R2#109bis-e to focus on issues: WI open issues and Stage-3 review issues.
 It is important that you work with WI rapporteurs on Open issues.

 R16 Email Discussions to R2#109bis-e: No tdocs except email discussions will be treated on topics that are treated in email discussion.
 You need to participate in email discussions and contribute your views there.
+An unresolved issue that seems to require discussion and separate treatment can be assigned to a company, and this company can then submit one tdoc on this issue that do not count against tdoc limitation.
+Other companies are encouraged to cooperate with the assigned company rather than submitting own input.
+This is applicable both to e.g. ASN.1 review category 2 or 3 issues and/or issues relating to other specifications.

-R16 Small Corrections: For small non-controversial corrections, please contact the CR Rapporteur directly to include the correction.
+R16 Small Corrections, non-RRC: For small non-controversial corrections, please if possible contact the CR Rapporteur directly to include the correction.
 The CR Rapporteur can list the contributing company name within brackets on the explanatory parts of the CR cover sheet, for proper credit (however for changes commented by multiple companies the rapporteur may choose to not do this).
+If required due to US EAR, such communication can use the official R2 email discussion [Post109e#53].
+For RRC Small Corrections, please for RRC rapporteurs ASN.1 category 0/1 instructions.

 R16 CRs: No company specific CRs.
 For all R16 WIs, “big” CRs similar to running CRs per WI and TS are maintained by current/previous running CR rapporteurs.
 Companies may input TPs or draft CRs, to be merged into the big CRs if agreed.